naidneelttil/Plymouth/README.md

   - have comprehsive documentation for new devs including intro to discord bot
   - Docker containerization of the app
-  - hosting in aws in perpatuatiy, find the most cost effective way to do this
+  - hosting in aws(?) in perpatuatiy, find the most cost effective way to do this
   - testing files

 steps needed to accomplish this. (this will serve as a grand master plan)

  - Read JavaScript: the Definiative Guide
- - Complete the building your first discord app tutorial
+ - Complete the discordjs.guide
  - add and remove roles from users functionality
  - find a way to perptually host the bot (consider aws)

+dependencies for this project: node.js 24.9.0
+discord.js